-After the general planning team around architect KIM Nalleweg und Trujillo was awarded the contract in an architectural competition in May 2016, the Rosa-Luxemburg-Stiftung’s construction plans became more concrete.
+After the general planning team headed up by architects KIM Nalleweg and Trujillo won the architectural competition and was awarded the contract in May 2016, the Rosa-Luxemburg-Stiftung’s building project became more concrete.

 In the summer of 2014, the German Bundestag allocated 20.4 million euro for the construction of a new office and event building for the party-aligned educational institution of Die Linke and thus made it possible for the Rosa-Luxemburg-Stiftung, like all other political foundations in Germany, to have its own publicly funded headquarters.
 The building permit was finally issued in August 2017.

 The symbolic ground-breaking ceremony took place on 30 October 2017.
 The laying of the cornerstone followed on 5 March 2018, the birthday of the foundation’s namesake, Rosa Luxemburg.
 The topping-out ceremony was celebrated on 22 August 2019.